Take a fresh look at what tea has going for it!

 Tea is an indigenous plant throughout the forests of Southeast Asia.
 Tea’s origins lie in an indefinite area to the Southeast of the Tibetan plateau, including Szechuan, Yunnan, Burma, Siam, and Northern India.
 From these original locations, tea has spread throughout the world and today is cultivated in areas as diverse as Washington state on the West coast of the U.S and Guatemala in Central America.
 The small-leafed China plant remains fairly true-bred and has avoided much of the crossbreeding in agriculture.
 China is the birthplace of tea, and there is vast diversity in leaf style and grade here.
 Some famous provinces for tea production are: Anhui, Fujian, Yunnan, Zhejiang.
 The incredible diversity here is worth exploring.

 Light of Day Organics presently has over 600 tea plants of whose Certified Organic and Demeter Biodynamic leaves contribute to our delicious White, Green and Oolong tea blends.

 Read more information about each tea – choose below:

 If you are interested in participating in a more in-depth education of this remarkable plant, please consider attending one of our lively, educational tea events as we pass down oral traditions about teas and botanicals (see our Events page for the most updated schedule).
-We would love to get to know you, and invite you to come “cup” (ritualistic slurping samples!)
+We would love to get to know you, and invite you to come “cup” (taste & slurping of samples!)
 Teas from around the globe with us.
-Please inquire about next class by visiting our ” CLASSES” offerings or write to Angela directly at Teafairy@lightofdayorganics.com.
+Please inquire about the next class by visiting our ” CLASSES” offerings or write to Angela directly at Teafairy@lightofdayorganics.com.
 Reservations required as seating is intentionally limited to keep our classes intimate so that we can “dig deep”.